 If you are a nature lover, then this scenic and coastal beach and a Natural Reserve is the ideal spot for spending some wonderful time and get closer to the nature.
 This pristine and lovely beach is completely free from pollution and extremely clean.
 If you're lucky you can also come across turtles laying their eggs in this beach along with different species of birds wandering in the coastal city.
 Besides, the lovely climate brings lot of tourists to this lovely beach spot in Sicily.

 Castiglione della Pescaia

 Just across the countryside of Maremma, you can find the lovely beach of Castiglione della Pescaia, "the little Switzerland", with the charm of the old life-style village.
 Here, you will see a lovely countryside surrounded completely by blue waters and nice architecture with pristine ambience.
 This coastal city is completely breathtaking and there are plenty of things that catches your eyes.
 There is a Medieval castle located in town, which is worth visiting and is one of the best attractions of this place.

 As suggested by our followers on Facebook, I would like to add:

 Scilla, in Calabria (click here for more info)

 Thus, Italy is one of the best spots to find beaches surrounded by scenic landscapes and lined by coastal villages.
 Some of these beaches are untouched and very clean with secluded spots that makes it attractive for most of the visitors coming here.
 Italian beaches offer the best way to relax and unwind from the stressful life and enjoy the nature's beauty.

-See also: The Blue Guide and the Best Italian Beaches according to Leambiente and Touring Club Italiano.
+See also: The Blue Guide and the Best Italian Beaches as selected by Legambiente and Touring Club Italiano.